antarctica/embedded-maps/README.md

 target location / feature / asset for the map and which UI controls are visible.

 Base endpoint: https://embedded-maps.data.bas.ac.uk/v1/

-Base endpoint for testing: https://embedded-maps-testing.data.bas.ac.uk/v1/

-> [!WARNING]
-> The test endpoint is used for prototyping upcoming changes and is not stable.
-Do not use it unless you are told to.

 ### Basemaps